 It has been a long, few months of hibernation.
 Finally, you can shed your layers and meander outdoors towards nature trails, fresh seafood, and the Bronx.

 Remove those quizzical looks, and throw out any stereotypical misconceptions you may have about this borough.
 With a spring in your step, lace up your Nikes and get out of town.
+It’s time to do some hiking and fishing in City Island.

 Arriving at Pelham Bay station at the end of the 6 train, you will marvel at how residential and almost suburban the neighborhood feels.
-You may wonder what a one bedroom will fetch for and why you never heard about Pelham Bay Park, the largest park in the city—three times the size of Central Park—a place with a public beach, horse stables, and a golf course.
+You may wonder what a one-bedroom will fetch for and why you never heard about Pelham Bay Park, the largest park in the city—three times the size of Central Park—a place with a public beach, horse stables, and a golf course.

 Cross the footbridge over the highway (I-95) and begin your two-mile hike across bridges and through wildlife preserves.
 Follow the bike and walking path that runs north along the road, eventually continuing beside Shore Rd.
 As you walk past the picnic tables and BBQ pits, you will encounter hordes of black squirrels, wild green parrots that live in the stadium lights overlooking the baseball fields in the park, and quail—although their numbers have declined due to summer mosquito spraying.
 Soon after crossing the first bridge, bear right on the path which will now take you parallel to City Island Rd.